 Khadijah and Xiaowei will be building upon the foundational infrastructure and editing that has been a labor of love by a network of people over the past six years.
 This includes: Jim Fingal, Christa Hartsock, Ben Tarnoff, Moira Weigel, Celine Nguyen, Jen Kagan, Alex Blasdel, Sarah Burke, Max Read, Aliyah Blackmore, Jacob Kahn, and many others.

-The last issue of 2022 will be appropriately themed Pivot.
-This issue will mark a turning point for Logic, and it will be about transitions of all kinds.
-It will also feature reflections on the first six years of Logic by readers, contributors, and members of the core team.
+The last issue of 2022 is appropriately themed “Pivot.”
+This issue marks a turning point for Logic, and is about transitions of all kinds.
+It features reflections on the first six years of Logic by readers, contributors, and members of the core team.